 - Sumptuous fan-cooled living space spilling onto the deep front veranda, furnished with sofas

-- Separate Dinning Room with a Dinning Table for 10 with adjoining separate kitchen
+- Separate Dining Room with a Dining Table for 10 with adjoining separate kitchen

 - Middle Courtyard with Round Wooden Table with four chairs